Note: Documents you submit to the tribunal are available to the public on request, subject to limited exceptions.

 The mediator will not make any decisions.
 He or she will consider what you say and look at the documents to help you find a resolution that is satisfactory to both sides.

 The OSET will send a Notice of Mediation to both parties.
-The notice will include the date, time and location of the mediation.
+The notice will include the date, time and format of the mediation.